josh-channin/fortnite-api/README.md

 A simple to use module for interacting with Fortnite API.
 Inspiration from Jake-Ruston and Xilixir packages.

-Support:
-You can support me with a donation : [Paypal Donation](https://www.paypal.me/qlaffont)

 **⚠ WARNING ⚠** : This library is _only for Node.JS_ application.

 ## Install